dpac90/vivid-design-patterns/README.md

 ## Feature Branches

 When developing with feature branches, you can publish to NPM using a tag.
-Run `yarn publish --tag <BRANCH_NAME>` to publish to NPM.
-Note: In the event you need to republish your branch to NPM, increment the version by 1.
+To publish the current branch, run `yarn run publish:branch`.
+This will publish the package with the branch name as the tag and `0.0.0-<BRANCH_NAME>-<TIME_STAMP>` as the version.

 On your feature branch in other projects, use `yarn add @vividseats/vivid-design-patterns@<BRANCH_NAME>` to install the tagged version of VDP.